Go to the Nature Institute’s home page

 When the Organism Was Seen Whole

-A key point emphasized here is that inheritance is never anything other than whole-cell inheritance; we always find ourselves watching the uninterrupted life of whole, living entities.
-It happened, however, that the possibility of tracking and statistically analyzing the passage of genes from one generation to the next offered a possibility for the kind of logically clear, mathematized results that felt to most biologists “more like science” than did the difficult effort of acquainting themselves with the less clear-cut, qualitative character of whole cells and whole organisms.
+A key point emphasized here is that inheritance is never anything other than a qualitative, whole-cell inheritance; we always find ourselves watching the uninterrupted life of whole, integrally organized, living entities.
+It happened, however, that the seductive possibility of tracking and statistically analyzing the passage of genes from one generation to the next opened the way for the kind of logically clear, mathematized results that felt to most biologists “more like science” than did the difficult effort of acquainting themselves with the less clear-cut, qualitative character of whole cells and whole organisms.

 And yet, as Russell pointed out, this narrowed the biologist’s view down to the observation of some of the genetic causal factors playing into more or less minor differences between closely allied organisms, such as parents and their offspring.
 (Geneticists also learned to produce monstrosities by grossly interfering with normal development, but these didn’t have a whole lot to teach us about the evolutionary potentials of viable organisms.)
 On top of this, geneticists blithely ignored the multicellular organism’s dramatic capacity to orchestrate the “evolution” (differentiation) of numerous cell lineages that are, in their own terms, as phenotypically distinct as distantly related species.